germanier/MO-200-CheatSheet/README.md

 This is all in the lowermost ribbon.
 Add, delete are pretty simple; change colour and other more niche features are a right click away.

 #### 1.3.2 Adjust row height and column width
+Just click a column and drag it up/dowm, or right click and gfo through the more comprehensive settings.

 #### 1.3.3 Customize headers and footers